Continuity properties for Born-Jordan operators with symbols in H\"ormander classes and modulation spaces: Born-Jordan operators with H o rmander symbols

 \section{Born-Jordan operators with H{\"o}rmander symbols}

-In this section we show that any Born-Jordan operator with symbol in certain H{\"o}rmander class is a pseudo-differential operator with symbol in the same class.
-Furthermore, we prove sharp-G{\aa}rding's and Feffermann-Phong's inequalities for such operators.
+In this section we show that any Born-Jordan operator with symbol in a suitable H{\"o}rmander class is a pseudo-differential operator with symbol in the same class.
+Furthermore, we deduce Schatten-von Neumann properties and lower bound estimates for such operators.
+Especially we deduce Feffermann-Phong's inequality for Born-Jordan operators.

 First we recall the definition of the involved symbol classes.
-Let $g$ be a Riemannian metric on the phase space $W=T^*\rr d\simeq \rr {2d}$, let $m>0$ be a function in $L^\infty _{loc}(W)$, and let $N\ge 0$ be an integer.
-For any $a\in C^N(W)$ and $X=(x,\xi )\in W$, let $|a|_0^g(X) = |a(X)|$, and
+Let $g$ be a Riemannian metric on the phase space $\rr {2d}\simeq T^*\rr d$, let $m>0$ be a function in $L^\infty _{loc}(\rr {2d})$, and let $N\ge 0$ be an integer.
+For any $a\in C^N(\rr {2d})$ and $X=(x,\xi )\in \rr {2d}$, let $|a|_0^g(X) = |a(X)|$, and

-Here the supremum is taken over all $Y_1,\dots ,Y_k\in W$ such that $g_X(Y_j)\le 1$ for every $j=1,\dots ,k$.
+Here the supremum is taken over all $Y_1,\dots ,Y_k\in \rr {2d}$ such that $g_X(Y_j)\le 1$ for every $j=1,\dots ,k$.
 We also set